|Previous College:||Pepperdine University ('88)|

 |Undergraduate Degree:||(B.A.)
 Education|

-Doug Simons will enter into his eighth year as head baseball coach at Covenant in the 2014 season.
-Simons is now the second longest tenured head coach at Covenant (Mark Duble, women's soccer, 20 years).
+Doug Simons will enter into his ninth year as head baseball coach at Covenant in the 2015 season.
+Simons is now the second longest tenured head coach at Covenant (Mark Duble, women's soccer, 21 years).

-In 2014, Simons led his program to its first-ever conference title and an appearance in the NCAA tournament.
-The Scots claimd the USA South regular season title on the final day of the season and earned a spot in the NCAA South Regional Tournament.
-Eight players from that team were selected to an All-USA South team, including five first-team selections.
+In 2014, Simons led his program to its first-ever conference title and an appearance in the NCAA Tournament.
+The Scots claimed the USA South regular season title on the final day of the season and earned the conference's automatic berth into the NCAA Tournament where they were seeded sixth in the South Regional.
+Eight players from that team were selected to an All-USA South team, including five first team selections.

 The baseball program had its first varsity season since the 1980s in 2007.
 The Scots produced just six wins in each of the first two years and 15 wins the third year.
 Since 2010, Covenant has finished at or above .500 each season with a modern era record 28 wins in 2013.
 The 2013 team was selected to its first NCCAA World Series appearance.

-In his seven years, Simons has had three NCCAA region player of the year award winners and four NCCAA All-Americans.
+In his seven years, Simons has had three NCCAA region player of the year award winners and six NCCAA All-Americans.

 Simons is a 1988 graduate of Pepperdine University, in his native California.
-During his three years at Pepperdine University Simons accumulated 28 wins, 18 complete games, five shutouts and, at one point, pitched 30.2 consecutive scoreless innings (still an all-time Pepperdine record).
-Drafted twice (1987 with the Los Angeles Dodgers and 1988 with the Minnesota Twins) Simons started his professional career after getting his bachelor's degree in Education.
+During his three years at Pepperdine, Simons accumulated 28 wins, 18 complete games, five shutouts and, at one point, pitched 30.2 consecutive scoreless innings (still an all-time Pepperdine record).
+Drafted twice (1987 with the Los Angeles Dodgers and 1988 with the Minnesota Twins), Simons started his professional career after getting his bachelor's degree in Education.

-He and his wife, Julie, have been married 27 years, and have four children, Brian, KC (junior at Covenant), Kirsten and Paige.
+He and his wife, Julie, have been married 28 years, and have four children, Brian (Covenant '13), KC (senior at Covenant), Kirsten and Paige.
+The family lives on Lookout Mountain, Ga., and attends Rock Creek Fellowship Church.

 2007: 6-34 (2-16 AAC)